treksis/Python-Scraping/README.md

 Tutorial written by https://www.fun-coding.org/

-Standalone simple codes for the practice purpose.
+(TryMyself) are simple codes for the practice.